-

 d) from 1 January 2023, the Energy Performance Plan for Buildings (Law 4342/2015) includes the calculation of the carbon footprint of buildings, which refers to the total amount of greenhouse gases, emitted directly or indirectly, expressed in tons of carbon dioxide,

 e) the possibility of transferring deficits of the obligors from the period 2014-2020 to the period 2021-2030 and the way of fulfilling this possibility, are defined in the Regulation of the Operation of the Energy Performance Obligation Enforcement Regime (Art.
-29 Law 4843/2021), in order to be able to implement energy saving measures within the framework of the Recovery and Resilience Fund and
+29 Law 4843/2021), to be able to implement energy saving measures within the framework of the Recovery and Resilience Fund and

-f) the actions funded by the Public Investment Program are extended, in order to replace heating systems operating with oil or solid fuels or connected to a district heating system, with natural gas heating systems in the domestic sector in order to reduce energy consumption and limit emissions of pollutants through financial incentives within the Greek territory.
+f) the actions funded by the Public Investment Program are extended, to replace heating systems operating with oil or solid fuels or connected to a district heating system, with natural gas heating systems in the domestic sector in order to reduce energy consumption and limit emissions of pollutants through financial incentives within the Greek territory.

 -